On an Index Theorem of Chang, Weinberger and Yu: Higher Indices of Dirac Operators on Manifolds with Boundary

 Now let $M$ be a compact spin manifold with boundary $N$.
 Denote by $N_\infty$ the cylinder $N\times [0,\infty)$ and by $M_\infty$ the manifold $M\cup_{N}N_\infty$.
 Given a Riemannian metric on $M$ which is collared at the boundary, we will equip $N_{\infty}$ with the product metric.
 Taking the image of $[D_{M_\infty}]$ in $K^L_*(M_\infty,N_\infty)$ and then under the excision isomorphism defines the relative fundamental class $[M,N]\in K^L_*(M,N)$.
 For the index calculations which we have to carry out we need an explicit representative of this class, and this in the model of relative K-homology as the K-theory of the mapping cone algebra $C_{\iota(M,N)}$.
-Therefore, we recall the construction of \cite{CWY}, referring for further details to \cite{CWY} ---see also \cite{HR}*{Proposition.\ 4.8.2} and \cite{HR}*{Proposition.\ 4.8.3}.
+Therefore, we recall the construction of \cite{CWY}, referring for further details to \cite{CWY} ---see also \cite{HR}*{Proposition 4.8.2} and \cite{HR}*{Proposition 4.8.3}.

 As the relative K-homology groups are constructed as mapping cones which come with a built-in shift of degree, we have to use Bott periodicity to shift the fundamental class to the suspension algebra (with degree shift).
 To implement this, denote by $v$ the Bott generator of $K_1(C_0(\mathbb{R}))$.
-Following \cite{CWY} define
+Following \cite{CWY} define the invertible element